After the Storm (Monica album): Songs

-The standard edition of After the Storm compromises thirteen tracks, five of which were transferred from All Eyez on Me.
-It opens with "Intro," a section about people stuck in a traffic jam that ends in a drive-by shooting provoked by someone, voiced by Missy Elliott, playing Monica's "So Gone" too loudly.
-After the Storm then launches into the Elliott-crafted song "Get It Off," a club-friendly, percussive, 1980s-style jam with an percolating groove, that samples American hip hop group Strafe's single "Set It Off" (1984) and features uncredited vocals from rapper Dirtbag.
-Third track "So Gone," another retro-soul reverie, has an 1970s soul groove that samples from American vocal group The Whispers' "You Are Number One" (1976) and is built upon old-school touches including horns and vinyl surface noise."
-Elliott concinved Monica to record a rap portion for the song which is about a woman almost losing her mind over an unfaithful lover.
+The standard edition of After the Storm comprises thirteen tracks, five of which were transferred from All Eyez on Me.
+It opens with "Intro", a skit about people stuck in a traffic jam that ends in a drive-by shooting provoked by someone, voiced by Missy Elliott, playing Monica's "So Gone" too loudly.
+After the Storm then launches into the Elliott-crafted song "Get It Off", a club-friendly, percussive, 1980s-style jam with a percolating groove, that samples American hip hop group Strafe's single "Set It Off" (1984) and features uncredited vocals from rapper Dirtbag.
+Third track "So Gone", another retro-soul song, has a 1970s soul groove that samples from American vocal group the Whispers' "You Are Number One" (1976) and is built upon old-school touches including horns and vinyl surface noise.
+Elliott convinced Monica to record a rap portion for the song, which is about a woman almost losing her mind over an unfaithful lover.
 The singer explores a painful personal relationship on "U Should've Known Better", a Jermaine Dupri-produced slow jam, set against a pulsating backbeat, about a girl who stands by her man during his jail term.
-Critics noted that it alludes to Monica's relationship with C-Murder who was arrested in connection with murder in 2002.
+Critics noted that it alludes to Monica's relationship with C-Murder, who was arrested in connection with murder in 2002.